 Been driving all morning, your back is killing you and it would be nice to have your legs up for a bit?
 Be on the lookout for a coffee shop with hammocks.
 One can linger here for a while, as long as you buy something from the shop.

-In Siem Reap, you and your scooter (with a small alteration) can turn entrepreneur and transport tourist around.
+In Siem Reap, you and your scooter (with a small alteration) can turn entrepreneur and transport tourists around.

 Speaking of transport: if your wheels are in the repair shop, or you do not own one yet?
 Why not book a ride via your phone …